cloudfoundry/cf-deployment/deployment-guide.md

 cf-deployment configures these very conservatively, and assumes the default scale as defined in the base manifest (typically two instances of each instance group).
-Operators with larger scale
-(so, the vast majority of them) will almost certainly need to reconfigure the `update` section to suit their needs.
+Operators with larger scale may need to reconfigure the `update` section to suit their needs.

 The most straightfoward way
 to reconfigure those sections